 There so many amazing European cities and places in Europe, that makes it so hard to choose where to spend your next holiday.
 I believe Europe is like a treasure chest and each city has many hidden gems.
 But I choose this 10 amazing European cities for you and hopefully, they will end up on your travel list.

 The capital city of Austria, and the most livable city in the world, regarding the existing social-economical factors.
 Considering its geographic location, it is the “capital” of Central Europe, connecting the West with the Eastern part.

 Austria is not just about high mountains, nice landscapes and the place to spend your next ski holiday.
 It’s very popular for that, but it would be a shame not to discover Vienna and walk on the streets of this great city.
 Read more about the feeling of travelling to Austria.

 Having no more than 2 million inhabitants, the city is not overcrowded and offers a lot of nice sights for tourists to discover: many museums, palaces and squares, amazing architecture, contemporary sights of art and places to hang out and everything required in modern life.
 That’s why a lot of students from all over the world love it.

-The Donau river adds a great value to the city, and you can even take a boat trip from Vienna to Bratislava.
+The Donau river adds great value to the city, and you can even take a boat trip from Vienna to Bratislava.
 These 2 are the closest European capital, at a distance of 60km from each other.

 Whenever I think about a multicultural city, Berlin is the first one to pop up.
 Like many other European Cities, Berlin’s history bears a long story, which may make you shed a tear or two.
 But unlike most cities, this one convinced most people from all over the world to move there.